 ADEA has demonstrated an interest in pursuing a more competency-based focus, in line with recent health policy research.

 Discussion

 This analysis illustrates significant evolution in the diabetes educator role since the establishment of ADEA, in response to the changing social climate and health care policy.
 Initially considered part of the nursing role in the hospital setting, diabetes education has become increasingly recognised as an interdisciplinary role.
 There have been some key influences or drivers which have moved the association toward a more inclusive interdisciplinary entity.
 Earlier documents implied that there were defined clinical roles within the diabetes educator workforce, which correlated with the varying primary disciplines.
-Terms such as multi and inter-disciplinary began to be used more frequently in ADEA documents in the early 2000s, with more recent documents elaborating the term and referring to the breaking down of professional role boundaries.
+Terms such as multi- and inter-disciplinary began to be used more frequently in ADEA documents in the early 2000s, with more recent documents elaborating the terms and referring to the breaking down of professional role boundaries.

 This review indicates that there were three key macro-level drivers that have influenced the diabetes educator role and scope of practice.
 The first was the rescheduling of insulin from schedule III to IV which came into effect in December 2000.
 This significantly altered the role and scope of practice for RN diabetes educators at the time.
 This legislative change appears to have influenced further changes in ADEA and the diabetes educator workforce, as evidenced by the change of wording, predominantly in the standards of practice documents, which, after 2000, appeared to place less emphasis on the RN CDE’s role in adjusting insulin.
 Since the rescheduling of insulin, the nursing profession has sought to change the legislation to enable RN CDEs to undertake prescribing and medication supply practices to enhance their capacity and autonomy as diabetes educators.
 In New South Wales at least, legislation permits RN CDEs to issue a patient with a seven day supply of insulin that has been prescribed by a medical practitioner.
 This has reinforced role boundaries between RN and non-nurse diabetes educators.